 Initial Release Date: August 20, 2013

 The advantage that users got after the Pigeon rollout was that that the local searches got improved.
-Because after the Pigeon update, Google started showing the results more focused towards distance and location.
+Because after the Pigeon update, Google showed the results more focused on distance and location.

 Likewise, after every update from Google, there is some change in the ranking of websites.
-Let’s take a look at what changes did this update bring:
+Let’s look at what changes did this update bring:

 E. Mobile search result algorithm: